 I am a marketing, digital strategy and social media advisor with a few key outside interests that keep me busy throughout the year.

 I was born and raised in Toronto and moved to Oakville in 1997.
 I live here now with my wife and daughter.
 Along the way I have lived in a few different cities, including Calgary, Vancouver, Hillsburgh (part of our living-in-the-country experiment), London (Ontario) and Nice, France.

 A Marketing & Digital Strategy Expert

-For several years after moving back to Toronto I held progressively senior roles with several major organizations in the areas of advertising, marketing, communications, media relations and public relations.
+For several years after moving back to Toronto I held progressively senior roles with several major organizations in the areas of advertising, marketing, communications, media relations, sales support, business development and public relations.
 My interest in the investment industry led me to a position with the investment brokerage BMO Nesbitt Burns, where I joined as a Senior Manager in the Marketing Department.
 Over the course of 15 years with BMO I held progressively senior positions, including my role as the Director of Digital Strategy for BMO North America.
-In that position I managed an excellent team of top performers and had offices in both Toronto and Chicago (I commuted to Chicago twice monthly for two years).
-This role provided the foundation for my digital strategy skills, which I leverage effectively today both professionally and personally.
+In that position I managed an exceptional team of top performers and had offices in both Toronto and Chicago (I commuted to Chicago twice monthly for two years).
+This role provided the foundation for my digital strategy skills in particular, which I leverage effectively today both professionally and personally.

 The Business Side

 At one point in my career I was promoted to a senior role overseeing a business unit (out of the marketing area) in BMO Wealth Management.
 Here I was asked to create and lead the first ever Wealth Management Group at BMO.
 As Vice President and Managing Director of the Wealth Group, I was the executive in charge of a high-performing group of 25 professionals, including estate lawyers, tax professionals, certified financial planners, marketing staff and more.